TinyFormer: Efficient Transformer Design and Deployment on Tiny Devices: TinyFormer: A Framework of Resource-Efficient Model Searching and Deployment

-SparseNAS consists of single-path model selection stage and fine-tuning stage.
-The first stage of SparseNAS is presented in Algorithm \ref{alg:single_search} for single-path model selection.
-In first stage, SparseNAS trains randomly-sampled sparse single-path models for a few epoch, then performing iterative pruning and accuracy evaluation.
-Only the model with highest accuracy will be selected and sent to second stage for further training.
+SparseNAS consists of the selection stage and the compression stage.
+The selection stage of SparseNAS is presented in Alg. \ref{alg:single_search} for single-path model selection.
+In the selection stage, SparseNAS trains randomly-sampled sparse single-path models for a few epoch, then performing iterative pruning and accuracy evaluation.
+The model with highest accuracy is sent to the compression stage for further training.
 We skip the model candidates that do not satisfy hardware constraints by evaluating the storage and memory usage.

-For the second stage, SparseNAS only performs iterative pruning and fine-tuning on the model selected from the first stage for accuracy improvement.
-After the second stage, the fine-tuned model will be sent to SparseEngine for efficient deployment.
-Two-stage procedures could reduce the training and compression cost while maintaining the obtained single-path model's accuracy.
+For the compression stage, SparseNAS performs iterative pruning again and fine-tuning on the model for accuracy improvement.
+After the compression stage, the model will be sent to SparseEngine for efficient deployment.
+Two-stage procedures reduce the training and compression cost while maintaining the obtained single-path model's accuracy.